MRtrix3/mrtrix3/docs/reference/commands/mrinfo.rst

 The command can also write the diffusion gradient table from a single input image to file; either in the MRtrix or FSL format (bvecs/bvals file pair; includes appropriate diffusion gradient vector reorientation)

-The -dwgrad option exports the diffusion weighting gradient table after it has been processed by the MRtrix3 back-end (vectors normalised, b-values scaled by the square of the vector norm assuming the -no_bvalue_scaling option is not used).
-To see the raw gradient table information as stored in the image header, i.e. without MRtrix3 back-end processing, use "-property dw_scheme".
+The -dwgrad, -export_* and -shell_* options provide (information about) the diffusion weighting gradient table after it has been processed by the MRtrix3 back-end (vectors normalised, b-values scaled by the square of the vector norm, depending on the -bvalue_scaling option).
+To see the see the raw gradient table information as stored in the image header, i.e. without MRtrix3 back-end processing, use "-property dw_scheme".

-The -no_bvalue_scaling option is reserved for use in importing malformed diffusion gradient tables.
-Typically, when the input diffusion-weighting directions are not of unit norm, they are rescaled to unit norm by MRtrix3, with corresponding scaling of the b-values by the squares of these vector norms (this is how multi-shell acquisitions are frequently achieved on scanner platforms).
-However in some rare instances, the b-values may be correct, despite the vectors not being of unit norm.
-In such cases, use of this option will result in the vectors still being normalised, but the corresponding b-value scaling not being applied.
+The -bvalue_scaling option controls an aspect of the import of diffusion gradient tables.
+When the input diffusion-weighting direction vectors have norms that differ substantially from unity, the b-values will be scaled by the square of their corresponding vector norm (this is how multi-shell acquisitions are frequently achieved on scanner platforms).
+However in some rare instances, the b-values may be correct, despite the vectors not being of unit norm (or conversely, the b-values may need to be rescaled even though the vectors are close to unit norm).
+This option allows the user to control this operation and override MRrtix3's automatic detection.

 Options
 -------